The Schroder 1905 Trust

 Overview

 The Schroder 1905 Trust, registered with the Charity Commission in February 2007 (charity number 1117748), administers the charities formerly managed by the Kaiser Wilhelm II Fund.
 This philanthropic family charitable trust specifically supports individuals of German nationality, origin, or descent (and their dependents) who are living in conditions of social or economic hardship.
-With total assets of £13.26 million and annual expenditure of £237,072 (2024), the trust operates through both direct grants to individuals and grants to organizations working with these target groups.
+With annual income of £547,457 (2024), the trust operates through both direct grants to individuals and grants to organisations working with these target groups.
 The trust is administered by members of the Schroder family, who have a long history of supporting German welfare causes in the UK, including funding the German Christ Church in London in 1904.

 Funding Priorities